 - Always be cautious with links sent by e-mail and posted on social networks.

-- Never click on a link reporting to be from any financial service or other sensitive site.
-If your bank, credit card, or related service is wanting you to click on a link open your browser and enter the web address in the address bar.
+- Never click on a link reporting to be from any financial service or other sensitive websites.
+If your bank, credit card, or related service wants you to click on a link, open your browser and enter the web address in the address bar.

 - Familiarize yourself with phishing tactics.